One pot lentil chickpea curry recipe

-This lentil and chickpea curry is full of amazing flavor.
-Super easy to make, all in one pot.
-Great for an easy weeknight dinner and full of healthy fiber and protein.
-Made with coconut milk, tomatoes and aromatic spices.
+This vegan chickpea and lentil curry recipe is full of amazing flavor.
+Easy one pot meal.
+Great for a weeknight dinner and full of healthy fiber and protein.
+Tender lentils and garbanzo beans simmer in a creamy, perfectly seasoned sauce made with coconut milk, tomatoes and aromatic spices.

 - Canned chickpeas - You can also make your own if you'd like.
 Using canned chickpeas just makes this recipe easier